 The National Green Infrastructure Certification Program (NGICP) provides the base-level skill set needed for entry-level workers to properly construct, inspect and maintain green stormwater infrastructure (GI).
 Designed to meet international best practice standards, NGICP is a tool that can be used to meet a wide range of needs, including professional development for existing GI professionals and as part of a larger workforce development to provide candidates with the technical skills necessary to enter the green workforce and earn a livable wage.

 Because the NGICP is designed to meet international best practice standards, the implementation of the program is done with impartiality and objectivity, ensuring that all applicants and certified individuals are treated fairly.
 The implementation of the NGICP is governed by Bylaws and a Policy and Procedures Manual.
-NGICP is new program that is growing and constantly evolving, therefore suggestions regarding how program implementation can be improved is always welcome.
+NGICP is a new program that is growing and constantly evolving, therefore suggestions regarding how program implementation can be improved are always welcome.

 NGICP partner organizations

 NGICP founding partners

 - Baltimore City Department of Public Works, Baltimore, MD

 - Boston Water and Sewer Commission, Boston, MA

 - Metropolitan Sewer District of Greater Cincinnati, Cincinnati, OH

 - Metropolitan Water Reclamation District of Greater Chicago, Chicago, IL

 - Montgomery County Department of Environmental Protection, Rockville, MD